docker/docs/docker-hub/official_repos.md

   particularly important as many Official Repositories are some of the most popular on Docker Hub.

-* Provide a channel for software vendors to redistribute up-to-date and supported versions of their products.
-Organization accounts on Docker Hub can also serve this purpose, without the careful review or restrictions on what can be published.

-Docker, Inc. sponsors a dedicated team that is responsible for reviewing and publishing all Official Repositories content.
+Docker, Inc. sponsors a dedicated team that is responsible for reviewing and publishing all content in the official repositories.
 This team works in collaboration with upstream software maintainers, security experts, and the broader Docker community.

 While it is preferable to have upstream software authors maintaining their corresponding Official Repositories, this is not a strict requirement.
 Creating